amusecode/amuse/doc/install/howto-install-prerequisites.rst

 MPI
 ---
 The installed MPI framework must be MPI 2 compatible.
-AMUSE will work with MPICH2 or OpenMPI
+AMUSE will work with MPICH or OpenMPI

-MPICH2
+MPICH
-^^^^^^
+^^^^^
-MPICH2 is a portable implementation of the MPI 2 standard.
+MPICH is a portable implementation of the MPI 2 standard.

-To check if MPICH2 is installed on your system do:
+To check if MPICH is installed on your system do:

 .. code-block:: sh